BoiseState/CS321_Bioinformatics/README.md

 Using the AWS Accounts provided earlier in the course, you can run the large Y-Chromosome file on a cloud instance.

-Creating a BTree with the large file is very intensive, and will take too long to run unless your cache implementation is efficient, and your BTree is well-designed.
+Creating a BTree with the large file is very time intensive.
+It will take too long to run unless your cache implementation is efficient and your BTree is well-designed.

-To be rewarded the extra credit, capture a screenshot of check-queries.sh completed with a time stamp and include it with your submission.
+To be rewarded with the extra credit, capture a screenshot of check-queries.sh completed and include it with your submission.

 :cloud: :smiley: